BLACK FRIDAY SALE IS ON! 30% OFF SELECT AIR & HOUSEHOLD WITH CODE: BFCM30 | SHOP NOW

 Both mold and dust particles can cause a health problem or trigger an allergic reaction, especially in sensitive individuals, people with compromised immune systems, and those with asthma or other respiratory issues.

-For this reason, it is important to know how to effectively remove a mold infestation and dust, regardless of which one is present in your home.
+For this reason, it is important to know how to effectively remove mold infestation and dust, regardless of which one is present in your home.

 Keeping your doors and windows shut all day to prevent dust is rather impractical.
 And no matter how hard you try, it is nearly impossible to prevent mold growth because you can’t completely avoid moisture in your home.